 Threats and feelings of unsafety seem often to be combined with feelings of disenfranchisement: A condition of unemployment, or unsecure working conditions, in combination with jihadi efforts to recruit might create the conditions for youngsters to join.
-Either through propaganda, economic incentives or physical threat, jihadi groups foster intra-
+Either through propaganda, economic incentives or physical threat, jihadi groups foster intracommunal divisions and push young males to take side.
+In such an equation, fears of physical harm, of course, play a major role.
+As put by one young man from Bandiagara commune, 'lack of brotherly spirit' can push young men to adhere to violent extremist ideologies.

-26 Interview with local community leader, Mopti region October 4, 2021.
+&lt;sup>26 Interview with local community leader, Mopti region October 4, 2021.